ryoppippi/sveltekit-dog-tinder/README.md

+# Doginder:dog: - Tinder for Dog

+Tinder for :dog:!
-# Sveltekit + Tailwind + DaisyUI
+Made with SveletKit + TailwindCSS + DaisyUI

-Clone this repository and run `npm install` to install dependencies!